chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Archived Episode 1 - Kumandra.md

 - Let's rework the opening narration scene.
 Unless Raya had someone to explain Kumandra to?
 - There are two "backstories" to exposition-dump.
 	1. 500 years ago: Dragons defeating the Druun,
-	2. "6" years ago: Kumandra divided over the Gem
+	2. 6 years ago: Kumandra divided over the Gem
-		- btw, retconning this to be 15 years instead of 6 years for the effects of the division to be more ingrained into the new culture
 - There's just so much exposition to cover.
-But I think that the 500 years ago story is not as personal nor action-packed as opening straight away *in media res*.
+But I think that the 500 years ago story is not as personal nor action-packed as opening straight away with Young Raya.
+- We could copy Avatar: The Last Airbender and start with a narration intro of the 500-years-ago events.
+But ATLA's intro is just so dense and juicy in 45 seconds.
+Unless we can shave down the dragons-vs-Druun backstory down to that, I think it's better to start in the first scene with Raya and Benja immediately, just like how ATLA starts with Katara and Sokka.

 ### Hook: Can we trust other tribes?
+(Parallel-Intercut Thriller)

-#### Present: Establishing current-day/setting and the main character's overarching goals
+#### Now: Establishing current-day/setting and the main character's overarching goals

 ![|300](https://thumbs.dreamstime.com/z/barren-terraced-rice-field-northern-thailand-arid-climate-dry-season-69358738.jpg)